barryclark/jekyll-now/_posts/2022-11-01-implementing-parallel-iterators-rayon.md

 [`ParallelIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelIterator.html)
 as well as [`IndexedParallelIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.IndexedParallelIterator.html#), which makes this (in rayon's terms) a "random access" iterator with an exactly known length.
-Some of what I am going to say is going to be true for parallel iterators that are not random access, but other things won't be, so keep that in mind.
+Some of what I am going to say will be true for other types of parallel iterators but some things won't be, so keep that in mind.

 We will start out by writing a structure for the parallel iterator over our data